I Could Go On Singing: Reception

 Writing in the New York Daily News, Dorothy Masters said, "3 stars...Judy Garland is back on screen in a role that might have been custom-tailored for her particular talents.
 A new song, I Could Go On Singing, provides her with a little clowning, a chance to be gay, a time for wistfulness, an occasion for tears.
-She and Dirk Bogarde play wonderfully well together, even though the script itself insists on their being mismatched..."
+She and Dirk Bogarde play wonderfully well together, even though the script itself insists on their being mismatched...".

-Soundtrack

-A soundtrack album was released by Capitol Records at the time of the original film release.

 Novelization

 A paperback novelization of the screenplay (uncredited in the book's authorship) was written by celebrated mystery novelist John D. MacDonald, perhaps best known as the creator of private investigator Travis McGee.
 It was published in 1963 by Gold Medal Books to coincide with the film's release.
 There was only one US printing, although a UK publisher, Robert Hale, followed up with a hardcover in 1964.
 In 2013, trade and ebook editions, tacitly marking the novelization's 50th anniversary and its first-ever reprint, were released by Random House; the ebook is still available.